 On August 27, 2020, the court granted SDCWA's motion to lift the stays in the 2014 and 2016 SDCWA v., but because Metropolitan cases and to file a further amended petition/complaint.
 On August 28, 2020, SDCWA filed the amended petitions/complaintspaid the amounts sought to SDCWA, and the writ in the 20142010 and 20162012 cases.
 The amended petitions/complaints added, removed, encompasses these claims, these claims and retained certain cross-claims.
 Retained claims include SDCWA's challenge to are moot.
-They also claim Metropolitan's Water Stewardship Rate for calendar years 2015 through 2018 based on its allocation to transportation, with a request for the court to invalidate the transportation rates and the wheeling rate and award damages for breach of wheeling rate fails to provide wheelers a reasonable credit for "offsetting benefits" pursuant to Water Code Section 1810, et seq., and that Metropolitan has breached the parties' Exchange Agreement as a result.
-Added claims include a challenge to the wheeling rate and alleged breach of the Exchange Agreement for failure to provide offsetting benefits (only the 2018 case, discussed below, had included by failing to reduce the price for an "offsetting benefits claim).
+They also claim Metropolitan's Water Stewardship Rate for calendar years 2015 through 2018 based on its allocation to transportation, with a request for the court to invalidate the transportation rates and the wheeling rate and award damages for breach of wheeling rate fails to provide wheelers a reasonable credit for "offsetting benefits" pursuant to Water Code Section 1810, et seq., and that Metropolitan has breached the parties' Exchange Agreement for failure to provide offsetting benefits (only the 2018 case, discussed below, had included by failing to reduce the price for an "offsetting benefits claim).
 In its offsetting benefits claim under the Exchange Agreement, SDCWA seeks to reduce the contract price.